FRC-Utilities/QDriverStation/README.md

 For more information regarding Linux installers, check [this issue](https://github.com/WinT-3794/QDriverStation/issues/9).

+Check this [tutorial by Dakota Keeler](https://www.youtube.com/watch?v=G9DywTB9_cY) to build and install the QDriverStation on your Linux box.

 ### Install notes

 Once you finish installing the software, you can launch it and begin driving your robot.
 Just be sure to input your team number and to verify that the joysticks are working correctly.